The Jalopy Journal

 No it's not 1933, Al's was already built when I had mine looking like the picture I posted, in fact long before.
 Mine went to the UK about 10 yrs ago.

 Pat, the blue coupe is owned by Doug G in Mich.
 He's had it for I don't know how long.
 It is the old Pfeifer coupe after it was chopped.
 He still owns it.
-I and a friend were invited to his place last summer but we haven't made it up there yet.
 Those pictures are from the 1980's at some big street rod show.
 Parked in near the same place, different angles.
 Color does look different, probably from two different people with different camera's

 Pat Who did you sell the car to and we're did it go in England.??